AAIR-lab/AAIR-JEDAI/README.md

 Now, to start a JEDAI instance, run the following script from the directory where all the files have been downloaded -

-`./start_instances.sh -n 1`
+`./start_instances.sh -n <instance_count>` <br/>

+Replace `<instance_count>` with the number of instances you want to start.

-You can access the JEDAI interface over web by going to the link given after running the script.
+After running the script, you can access the JEDAI interface on the web by going to the link (in green) in the output text in the terminal.

-To stop the JEDAI instance, run following -
+To stop the JEDAI instance, run the following -

-`./stop_instances.sh -n 1`
+`./stop_instances.sh -n <instance_id>` <br/>

+Replace `<instance_id>` with the id of the instance you want to stop.

+When running the `./start_instances.sh` script, the instance ID is given alongside the link to access the JEDAI interface.
+Also, the Instance ID is the integer following the "instance" in the docker image name - `instance<ID>...`

 ## Contributors
 [Daksh Dobhal](https://github.com/DakshASU)<br/>